grumply/pure-random-pcg/README.md

 On 64-bit GHC, the period for this variant of pcg is 2^64, which you'd be unlikely to exhaust.

-RXS-M-XS has a much smaller period than MWC8222 or Mersenne Twister, but is about 5x faster than SFMT(SIMD Fast Mersenne Twister), and 7x faster than MWC8222.
+RXS-M-XS has a much smaller period than MWC8222 or Mersenne Twister, but is 3-5x faster than SFMT(SIMD Fast Mersenne Twister), and 2-7x faster than MWC8222.

 The implementation of SFMT doesn't naturally support bounded variate generation.
 All testing done using similar loops compiled with `-fllvm -O2` SFMT was compiled with SSE2/SIMD enabled.